- Learn more about erectile dysfunction

 - Next steps

 You’ve already taken a major step toward successfully treating E.D. by viewing the StraightTalk website.
 Remember, E.D. is not an inevitable part of aging.
-It is treatable and virtually everyone can be helped.
+It is treatable.

 Your next steps should be:

 - Speak with your physician or a patient educator for more details.

 Please use our Physican Finder (located above) to find someone near you.

 - Review the following sections for additional information:

 Potential Risks & Complications

 Penile implants may require surgical removal for various reasons and should not be considered a lifetime implant.
 Complications that may require device removal include: